 An individual believing that a violation of the Standards of Conduct has occurred should immediately report the incident to the Council chair, Council director, and/or a committee chair with whom s/he feels comfortable speaking.
-The individual may on his/her own attempt to mediate an interaction or behavior that s/he believes is inappropriate or offensive prior to seeking implementation of this policy.
+The individual may on their own attempt to mediate an interaction or behavior that they believe is inappropriate or offensive prior to seeking implementation of this policy.